Romanesco Cauliflower Pasta with Olives, Capers, and Parsley

 - Meanwhile, bring a large pot of salted water to a boil for the pasta.
 Heat the remaining olive oil in a medium skillet over medium-low heat.
 Add the garlic and sauté for 1 to 2 minutes, stirring continuously, or until fragrant.
 Do not allow it to gain color.
 Add the kalamata olives, capers, and red pepper flakes to the pan, and sauté for an additional minute or until warm.
 Taste for salt and pepper.
 Add half of the parsley to the skillet and keep the mixture warm - off the heat - as you cook the pasta.

-- Boil the pasta until it is al dente, reserving a cup of cooking water.
+- Boil the pasta until it is al dente, reserving 1 cup of the starchy cooking water.
 Return the pasta to the pot and add the kalamata olive and caper mixture and roasted cauliflower.
-Toss the mixture together gently, adding the remaining chopped parsley, and a touch of extra virgin olive oil and reserved cooking water if dry.
+Toss the mixture together gently, adding the remaining chopped parsley, and a touch of extra virgin olive oil and some reserved pasta water.
 Season to taste with salt and pepper.

-- Serve immediately and garnish with chopped parsley and parmigiana cheese as desired.
+- Serve immediately and garnish with chopped parsley and grated parmigiano-reggiano cheese as desired.

 Tips for Success: